cuthbertLab/music21/buildDoc/rst/moduleNote.rst

     .. method:: getTypes()

-    Retur a lost of all types
+    Returns a list of all beam types defined for the current beams

     >>> a = Beams()
     >>> a.fill('16th')